Looking to integrate math, science, and engineering in your classroom? Start with the science and math practices!

 Overlapping Practices: Science Practice #2: Developing and Using Models & Math Practice #4: Model with Mathematics

-Both of these practices involve using models to problem-solve real world situations in math and science.
-Many of those models are similar, making it easier to integrate STEM in their lessons.
+Both of these practices involve using models to problem-solve real-world situations in math and science.
+Many of those models are similar, making it easier to integrate STEM into their lessons.
 Models are a tool for thinking and making predictions that allow students to apply the content to solve problems arising in everyday life, society, and the workplace.
-Modelssuch as diagrams, drawings, tables, graphs, flowcharts and formulas help students to test hypotheses and possible solutions to complicated problems.
+Models such as diagrams, drawings, tables, graphs, flowcharts, and formulas help students to test hypotheses and possible solutions to complicated problems.

 Overlapping Practices: Science Practice # 7: Engaging in Argument from Evidence & Math Practice #3: Reason Abstractly and Quantitatively

 Asking students at any age to explain their understanding allows them to engage in critical thinking and encourages the development of collaboration.
 Through the use of these practices, students will compare alternatives, formulate evidence based on test data, make arguments from evidence to defend their conclusions, evaluate others’ ideas critically, and revise their designs in order to achieve the best solution to the problem at hand.
 Students will learn to identify the strengths and weaknesses of a line of reasoning and seek out the best explanation for a natural phenomenon.
 Students will explain and defend their position based on the results of an experiment and the data collected.
 They justify their conclusions, communicate them to others, and respond to the questions or arguments of their peers.
 Through these practices, a common science and math language can be developed by integrating appropriate content vocabulary.

 Regardless of the entry point, the very nature of STEM is engagement.
 When the focus is on the design, application, and integration of various pieces—which frequently involve a dose of hands-on maker project-based learning—learners' natural curiosity is ignited.